• Home

 Roman Salanoa (Munster) - Tighthead Prop

-The man from Hawaii completes a front row who have all been on similar upward curves this season, which all culminated in Six Nations squad call ups.
+The man from Hawaii completes a front row and he was had several Six Nations squad call ups last year.

 Advertisement